 Styling Table Elements

 Styling table elements is as much important and demanding as creating them.
 It gives a better and professional look to your content inside PDF document and helps users during reading it.
 Aspose.PDF for .NET allows you to apply styling to table elements i.e. Table Content, Table Row and Table Cells.
-Properties like following can be specified using offered classes by the API in order to apply styling:
+Properties like following can be specified using offered classes by the API in order to apply to style:

 More Enhancements and Features

 We are not over yet as this release of the API has very much to offer.
-Along with the functionalities discussed above, Aspose.PDF for .NET offers following useful enhancements and new features:
+Along with the functionalities discussed above, Aspose.PDF for .NET offers the following useful enhancements and new features: